digipointtku/tku-email-templates/README.md

 npm install
 ```
 ### Build commands
-To build Finnish and Swedish templates.
+To build all templates(Finnish, Swedish and English).
 ```
 npm run-script build
 ```